apache/druid/docs/content/development/extensions-contrib/opentsdb-emitter.md

 ### Druid to OpenTSDB Event Converter

 The opentsdb emitter will send only the desired metrics and dimensions which is defined in a JSON file.
-If the user does not specify their own JSON file, a default mapping is used.
-All metrics are expected to be mapped.
-Metrics which are not mapped will be logged.
+If the user does not specify their own JSON file, a default file is used.
+All metrics are expected to be configured in the JSON file.
+Metrics which are not configured will be logged.
 Desired metrics and dimensions is organized using the following schema:`<druid metric name> : [ <dimension list> ]`<br />
 e.g.